Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Abstract

 \section{Abstract}

 { Fractionally integrated time series, exhibiting long memory with slowly decaying autocorrelations, are frequently encountered in economics, finance, and related fields.
-Since the seminal work of \cite{robinson-1995-semiparametric}, a variety of semiparametric local Whittle estimators have been proposed for estimating the memory parameter $d$.
-However, applied researchers must determine which estimator to use, and under what conditions.
-This paper compares several local Whittle estimators, first replicating key findings from the literature and then extending these with new Monte Carlo experiments and in-depth empirical studies.
-We compare how each estimator performs in the presence of short-run dynamics, unknown means, time trends, and structural breaks, and discuss how to interpret potentially conflicting results with real datasets.
-Based on the findings, we offer guidance to practitioners on estimator choice, bandwidth selection, and the potential diagnostic value of disagreements between estimators.}
+Since the seminal work of \cite{robinson-1995-semiparametric}, a variety of semiparametric local Whittle estimators have been proposed for estimating the memory parameter $d$, each with a distinct range of validity and different robustness properties, leaving applied researchers to decide which to use and under what conditions.
+This paper offers a practitioner's guide to six such estimators.
+Using a common Monte Carlo design, we map how each estimator behaves under short-run dynamics, unknown means, and time trends---the conditions under which each remains reliable and the characteristic way each breaks down.
+This reveals a tension between efficiency and robustness: the exact local Whittle estimator uniquely pairs the lowest asymptotic variance with an unrestricted parameter range, but requires the mean and trend to be handled with care.
+We then illustrate these failure modes, along with the difficulties introduced by structural breaks, on several macroeconomic, financial, and climate time series, where a na\"{i}vely applied estimator can report near-stationarity for a series that better-matched methods identify as strongly nonstationary.
+The resulting guidance on estimator choice and bandwidth selection is anchored by exact reproductions of published results from this literature, along with open source replication code and datasets.}